 Pay for Load Shape

-Summary Description: Customers who are participating in the program would modify their loads, either at the site-level or in aggregate, and be compensated for the response.
-The value of incentives could be related to the reductions in the cost of serving loads that meet or approach the target and could include contributions from energy market savings and reduced costs for capacity (generation, transmission, distribution).
+Summary Description: Customers who are participating in the program would modify their loads based on a target load shape, either at the site-level or in aggregate, and be compensated for the response.
+The value of incentives could be related to the reductions in the cost of serving loads that meet or approach the target and could include contributions from energy market savings and reduced costs for capacity (generation, transmission, distribution) and other factors as appropriate.
 The geographic granularity of the load shapes, how frequently they are updated, and whether different targets are appropriate for different customers, are critical decisions for product design.

 Is the product technology neutral?
 Yes.